Canoe polo

-In International Canoe Federation nomenclature used in some European countries, chiefly the United Kingdom, the term canoe can refer to a kayak too.
-The boats in this game are paddled with a double-bladed paddle and are called "kayaks".

 History

-The sport originated in the late nineteenth century in Great Britain, with Punch magazine publishing a picture entitled 'Polo on the Sea' in 1875.
-However, the birth of the modern sport could be considered to be the demonstration event held at the National Canoe Exhibition at the Crystal Palace National Sports Centre, London, in 1970.
+Canoe polo originated in the late 19th century in Great Britain, with Punch magazine publishing a picture entitled "Polo on the Sea" in 1875.
+The modern sport was born in the demonstration event held at the National Canoe Exhibition in the Crystal Palace National Sports Centre of London in 1970.

 In response to the interest created at the Crystal Palace event, the first National Canoe Polo subcommittee of the British Canoe Union was formed, and it was this committee that developed the modern framework of the game.
-The National Championships were held every year at the National Canoe Exhibition, and this activity led on to the inclusion of Canoe Polo in the demonstration games at Duisburg, Germany in 1987.
+The National Championships were held every year at the National Canoe Exhibition, and this activity led to the inclusion of Canoe Polo in the demonstration games at Duisburg, Germany in 1987.

-In India, Canoe Polo was initiated by the University of Kashmir, Srinagar in 2008 when the University Aquatics Coach Muhammad Yusuf conducted a promotional match between University of Kashmir and Islamia College on the waters of Nigeen Lake in Srinagar.
-Later this event was included in annual water sports calendar of the university.
-The J&K Water Sports Association is also promoting this sport in Jammu and Kashmir at a larger scale.
+In India, Canoe Polo was initiated by the University of Kashmir, Srinagar in 2008 when the University Aquatics Coach Muhammad Yusuf conducted a promotional match between the University of Kashmir and Islamia College on the waters of Nigeen Lake in Srinagar.
+Later this event was included in the annual water sports calendar of the university.
+The J&K Water Sports Association is also promoting this sport in Jammu and Kashmir on a larger scale.

+World Ranking

+The canoe polo world rankings use results from the previous world and continental championships.

 Features

 The game is now played in many countries throughout all inhabited continents, for recreation and serious sport.
-The sport has World Championships every two years and European, Asian, African, and PanAmerican Continental Championships held every year in between World Championship years.
+The sport has World Championships every two years and European, Asian, African, and Pan American Continental Championships held every year in between World Championship years.
 Internationally the sport is organized by the Canoe Polo committee of the International Canoe Federation, as one of the disciplines of the sport of canoeing.

 The game is often described as a combination of water polo, basketball and kayaking.
 The tactics and playing of the game are not unlike basketball or water polo but with the added complexity of the boats, which can be used to tackle an opposition player in possession of the ball, or jostle for position within 6 meters of the goal.